Three Tales of Change: Wildflower Pocket Gardens

 Their 2024 undertaking was to sheet mulch the driveway strip to fend off Bermuda grass and set up raised beds for greens.

-In 2020, Jennifer and Matt reworked an previous driveway and yard concrete pad right into a boardwalk and layers of wildflowers, perennials, and grasses.
+In 2020, Jennifer and Matt reworked an previous driveway and yard pad right into a boardwalk and layers of wildflowers, perennials, and grasses.
 In a cove with their cistern, Jennifer planted sideoats grama, Texas bluegrass, Texas star wildflower, lanceleaf coreopsis, sedges and mealy blue sage.

 Impressed by Michael’s undertaking, Jennifer determined the newly-revealed soil was good to seed natives.
 This vignette clusters Indian blanket, horseweed, black-eyed Susan and bluebonnets.